haturatu/xsrftoken/README.md

 package main

 import (
         "fmt"
         "log"

         "github.com/haturatu/xsrftoken"
 )

 func main() {
         // A secret key for your application.
 Must be non-empty. key := "your-super-secret-key"
         // A unique identifier for the user. userID := "user123"
         // An identifier for the action being performed. actionID := "/profile/update"

         // Generate a token.
         token := xsrftoken.Generate(key, userID, actionID)
-	fmt.Printf("Generated token: %s
+        fmt.Printf("Generated token: %s\n", token)
-", token)

         // Validate the token.
         isValid := xsrftoken.Valid(token, key, userID, actionID)
         if isValid {
                 log.Println("Token is valid!")
         } else {
                 log.Println("Token is invalid!")
         }

         // Example of an invalid token
-	isInvalid := xsrftoken.Valid("an-obviously-invalid-token", key, userID, actionID)
+        isTokenInvalid := xsrftoken.Valid("an-obviously-invalid-token", key, userID, actionID)
-	if !isInvalid {
+        if !isTokenInvalid {
                 log.Println("As expected, the invalid token was correctly identified.")
-	}
         }
 ```

 ## Author